zaytec/Recruitment-2023/README.md

 <br/><br/>

+Now, let's talk about the tasks.<br/>
+First and foremost, I'd like to introduce our theme: Ramayana.<br/>
+All the tasks revolve around this theme.<br/>
+You can find all the necessary instructions below or by [clicking here](https://github.com/CCube-Club/Recruitment-2023/blob/main/README.md#instrunctions).<br/>
-Now we can discuss about tasks, All the tasks are sperated into different domains and all the tasks description are in respective folders.
-The domain are as follows:
+The tasks are categorized into different domains, each with its own folder.
+The domains are as follows:

 ## [Getting Started](https://github.com/CCube-Club/Recruitment-2023/tree/ba3737490fb82eb78f1427f9d3cb1a64312d9472/Getting%20Started)